celo-org/docs/docs/celo-codebase/protocol/oracles/redstone-protocol-how-to.md

 You can read much more about the RedStone protocol [in the RedStone compiled documentation.](https://github.com/redstone-finance/redstone-node/blob/main/docs/COMPILED_ORACLE_DOCS.md)

 ## 📈 What data is available
+Thanks to our innovative architecture, we offer more than one thousand of pricing data feeds, including tokens, stocks, ETFs, commodities, and much more for a fraction of regular Oracles integration costs.

 You can check available assets and data providers using [app.redstone.finance.](https://app.redstone.finance/)

 ## 🔥 How to use RedStone?